This article explains how prioritizing works and demonstrates how to set preferences for particular resources.

 Prioritized Resources in Action

-Applying advanced prioritization means that you are restricting how often Logos prioritizes a resource.
-For this reason, you want to place these resources higher on your priority list.
+Applying advanced prioritization means you are restricting how often Logos prioritizes a resource.
+For this reason, you want to place these resources higher on your list.
 This means that Logos will check to see if the rules apply to open this resource before it moves on to other priorities which will have broader parameters.

 To apply advanced prioritization: